What are my rights?

 Take time to think about any offers before accepting or rejecting them.

 If there are discussions about getting the vehicle repaired, consider getting three quotes for the repair work.
 This may make you feel more comfortable than just letting the dealer choose someone.

 Keep a record of your conversations and correspondence.
-Make sure to get all verbal agreements in writing — including when you can expect the vehicle to be ready if you’re asking for a repair, and whether they’ll offer you a courtesy car in the meantime (they don’t have to do this but you could ask).
+Make sure to get any oral agreements in writing — including when you can expect the vehicle to be ready if you’re asking for a repair, and whether they’ll offer you a courtesy car in the meantime (they don’t have to do this, but you could ask).